SheldongChen/CLaM/README.md

-# CLaM: A Powerful Contrastive Language-and-Motion Pre-training Evaluator
+# CLaM: An Open-Source Library for Performance Evaluation of Text-driven Human Motion Generation

+## Introduction
+An open-source library with a powerful Contrastive Language-and-Motion (CLaM) pre-training evaluator, which can be employed for evaluating a variety of text-driven human motion generation algorithms and motion-to-text/text-to-motion retrieval.

 ## Python Virtual Environment